Zaiwen/GED_Discovery/README.md

 # README
 ## Discovering Graph Entity Dependencies
 Graph entity dependencies (GEDs) are novel graph constraints, unifying keys and functional dependencies, for property graphs.
 In this work, we study the discovery problem of GEDs – finding a minimal cover of valid GEDs in a given graph data.
 We formalise the problem, and propose an effective and efficient approach to overcome major bottlenecks in GED discovery.
+The figure presents the overall pipeline of our solution, consisting of two main components for: (a) finding representative and reduced graph patterns (i.e., “scopes”) and their (homomorphic) matches in the graph; and (b) finding minimal attribute (entity) dependencies that holds over the graph patterns.
 <div align=center>
 <img src="GED_Discovery.jpg">
 </div>